eagle-io/docs/source/topics/views/chart/index.rst

 Locations
 ~~~~~~~~~
-Locations Subview displays a chart per location.
-Any parameters contained within the location will be displayed on the chart.
-If a Location does not contain any parameters (or the parameters are all filtered) then no chart will be displayed.
+Locations Subview displays a chart per Location.
+Any Parameters contained within the Location will be displayed on the same chart.
+If a Location does not contain any Parameters (or the Parameters have been filtered), no chart will be displayed.

 .. image:: chart_locations.png
 	:scale: 50 %